OliveiraEdu/d-OSP/Readme.md

 - Include user_account and project_acccount, affiliation, full name, role as indexed criterias for searching

 ### Outputs
-- Standardize on IC (icecream) whenever is possible - In progress
+- Standardize on IC (icecream) or Logger whenever is possible - In progress

 ### Entity Relationships Model
 - A user should be able to own n projects